CancerCollaboratory/dockstore-ui/app/docs/markdown/getting-started-with-dockstore.md

 How to create it:

-You create it by using the "Refresh All Tools" button.
+Create by using the "Refresh All Tools" button.
 This will scan through your Quay.io repositories and automatically register the tool on Dockstore.

 Requirements: